Though my life is changin' fast

 With gentle hands and the heart of a fighter...

 I'm a survivor!

-Reba has to deal with her divorce from a cheating husband, the new (pregnant) wife he left her for, her oldest daughter's teenage pregnancy and hasty marriage, and being a newly single parent to three kids, all the while cracking numerous jokes at the ex's new wife.
-Despite its slapstick premise, the show exhibited a surprising amount of genuinely touching emotion.
+Reba Hart has to deal with her divorce from a cheating husband, her oldest daughter's teenage pregnancy and hasty marriage, and being a newly single parent to three kids, all the while cracking numerous jokes at the ex's new wife.
+Despite its slapstick premise, the show exhibited a surprising amount of genuinely touching emotion and edge.

 This show provides examples of:

 - 555: 555-0165, the number for one of Kyra's one-time boyfriends.

 - Aborted Arc: Part of the first season involved the Harts going to court-ordered therapy after a knock-down drag-out fight at divorce court.
 This all but disappeared after just a few episodes, until much later in the show's run (the fifth season).

 - Absentee Actor/Written-In Infirmity:

 (Kyra walks into the house after long absence; audience applause) Van: What the hell?

 - Kyra was absolutely nowhere to be seen for the vast majority of Season 5 (20 out of 22 episodes), due to Scarlett Pomers's battle with anorexia (though some have speculated that was just a convenient excuse for network execs to focus on other characters like Jake at the expense of her character).